edudsan/2022.2-UnbIdiomas/docs/Atas das Reuniões/entrega4.md

 ### Resumo

-- Nessa reunião, foram divididas também as tarefas a serem realizadas para a quarta entrega do projeto, conforme mostra a tabela abaixo:
+- Nessa reunião, foram divididas as tarefas a serem realizadas para a quarta entrega do projeto, conforme mostra a tabela abaixo:

 | Tarefa | Responsável(is) | Revisor(es) |
 | ---- | ---- |------------------------ |